stratapp-ai/stratapp-ai.github.io/pricing.md

   answer: |-
     No problem, there are no termination fees.

-    In future releases we will be adding APIs for you to link your data to BI tools.
+    In future releases we will be adding APIs for you to link your data to external BI tools.
 seo_title: 10 apps in 1 for org-wide collaboration on strategy and execution
 seo_description: Affordable strategy software that achieves genuine org-wide collaboration and seamless execution of strategy and KPIs/OKRs, alongside day to day work.